 Learn a language with us!

-The Open Language is up and running ONLINE and our language cafés are open to everyone.
+The Open Language is up and running OFFLINE again!
+Our language cafés are open to everyone.
 Just come by! !
 You can join German or English sessions, or both 🙂

 Volunteer with us!